smart-edge-open/specs/openness_releasenotes.md

 - Corrected Azure single node deployment issues due to incorrect configuration in the setup script.
 - Resolved offline installation of Ansible prerequisites.
 - VCA card is now correctly brought up after node reboot.

+## OpenNESS - 21.03.03
+- Fixed multi-node deployment for Azure cloud by changing CNI to kube-ovn as Calico is not supported by Azure.

 # Known Issues and Limitations
 ## OpenNESS - 19.06